EU looks to remove national barriers to data flows

-BRATISLAVA The European Commission wants to reduce national restrictions on where some types of commercial and health data can be stored, Vice-President Andrus Ansip said on Thursday.
+BRATISLAVA (Reuters) - The European Commission wants to reduce national restrictions on where some types of commercial and health data can be stored, Vice-President Andrus Ansip said on Thursday.

 Ansip is in charge of creating a digital single market in the European Union to boost growth in the 28-nation bloc.